The Real O'Neals

 The Real O'Neals is an American single-camera sitcom that aired on ABC from March 2, 2016, to March 14, 2017.
-The series, based on an idea by Dan Savage (who also served as executive producer), was picked up to series on May 7, 2015.
+The series, based on an idea by Dan Savage (who also served as an executive producer), was picked up to series on May 7, 2015.
 The series was renewed for a second season on May 12, 2016, which premiered on October 11, 2016.

 On May 11, 2017, ABC canceled the series after two seasons.

 Plot

-The series chronicles the lives of a close-knit, Irish-American Chicago Catholic family whose matriarch takes their reputation in the community very seriously.
-In the pilot episode, their perfect image is shattered when each family member has a secret revealed to the community: middle child Kenny is gay, oldest child Jimmy is anorexic, youngest child Shannon is running a money scam and might be atheist, and parents Eileen and Pat are no longer in love and wish to divorce.
-Subsequent episodes explore the new family dynamic as Pat and Eileen separate and everyone reconciles Kenny's sexuality with their faith.
+This series follows the turbulent day-to-day life of a dysfunctional yet close Chicago Catholic family as their formerly exemplary reputation suffers in their community when it is learned that matriarch Eileen and her husband, Pat, are seeking a divorce.
+Their oldest son, Jimmy, is anorexic.
+Their middle child, Kenny, is gay.
+Their youngest, Shannon, is questioning her faith.